stackcouture/stackcouture/README.md

 - 🌱 Learning and implementing **GitOps workflows** by integrating **ArgoCD** with **GitHub Actions** for continuous delivery
 - ☁️ Experienced in deploying and managing **cloud-native infrastructure** on AWS using **Terraform** and **Kubernetes**
 - 👨‍💻 Transitioned from a **PHP development background** to a DevOps role, bringing a full-stack perspective to automation
-- ⏸️ Took an **8-month career break** for personal growth and self-learning — now back, upskilled, and project-ready
+- ⏸️ Took a career break for family responsibilities and self-learning — now back, upskilled, and project-ready

 - 😄 **Fun fact:** I trust my logs more than my intuition — and they say I’m funny 😎